Fatal1ty/aiocached/README.md

 I wrote a simple helper to cache results in one service because I found it easy to do.
 As soon as I needed the helper in another project, I realized that it should be in a separate package published on PyPI.
-Having found `aiocache` project I was disappointed because it doesn't cache `None` values.
+Having found `aiocache` project I was disappointed because it wasn't able to cache `None` values.
 So I had a reason to create `aiocached`.